** Troubleshooting Airpods Not Connecting To Bluetooth

 In some cases, outdated firmware on your Airpods or the device you’re trying to connect them to could be the culprit.
 Make sure both your Airpods and the device have the latest firmware updates installed.
 This can often resolve connectivity issues and allow your Airpods to show up in the Bluetooth devices list.

-If you’ve tried all these troubleshooting steps and your Airpods still aren’t showing up, it might be a good idea to reset your Airpods and the Bluetooth settings on your device.
+If you’ve tried all these steps and your Airpods still aren’t showing up, it might be a good idea to reset your Airpods and the Bluetooth settings on your device.
 This can help clear any glitches or conflicts that are preventing the connection.

 • Make sure Airpods are in pairing mode